Fort George, Guernsey: History

 The area occupied by the fort was excellent corn fields but with one and a half regiments moved into the island as defence following the start of the American War of Independence, were used by the military before the construction of the current fort.
-In 1775 and 1776 an epidemic amongst highland soldiers stationed at the fort area decimated the unit and the disease spread to civilians in neighboring parishes.
+In 1775 and 1776, an epidemic amongst highland soldiers stationed at the fort area decimated the unit, and the disease spread to civilians in neighboring parishes.
 The old fort was in a poor state and General Charles Grey, 1st Earl Grey, Governor of Guernsey from 1797 to 1807 was having difficulty persuading the island to improve its defences.
 In 1798 in frustration, he ordered the part built a fort to be demolished so as not to give potential invaders a haven, it was not destroyed and construction work continued.

 The design was that of a star fort with a bastioned trace.
 A detached redoubt, Fort Irwin, was linked to the fort.
 To seaward the Clarence Battery was constructed.

 On 27 March 1783, there was a mutiny in Guernsey by 500 regular soldiers, mainly Irish soldiers in the recently created 104th Regiment, who were in winter quarters in Fort George, caused possibly by some discharged men from the recently disbanded 83rd Regiment who had just been sent to join the 104th on the island.
-The soldiers demanded that the fort gates be left open so they could come and go as they pleased, however, whilst this was agreed the soldiers inside the fort a few days later fired at their officers forcing them to withdraw from the fort.
+The soldiers demanded that the fort gates be left open so they could come and go as they pleased; however, whilst this was agreed, the soldiers inside the fort fired at their officers, forcing them to withdraw from the fort.
 Both the 18th Regiment (the Royal Irish) and the Guernsey Militia turned out with 6 pieces of artillery.
-Volleys of shots were fired by the rebels, but when the militia outflanking the rebels, they surrendered.
+Volleys of shots were fired by the rebels, but when the militia outflanked the rebels, they surrendered.
 The Government of Guernsey gave a public thanks to the 18th Regiment and militiamen, awarding them 100 guineas.
 Two men were wounded, 36 ringleaders arrested.
-In April the 104th Regiment was transferred to Southampton and disbanded there in May.
+In April, the 104th Regiment was transferred to Southampton and disbanded there in May.

 View of Fort George from the preserved Clarence Battery.
 Luxury housing, some of which is visible above the battery, has replaced most of the old fort.

 From 1794 to 1819 a company from an invalid battalion of the Royal Artillery was based at Fort George.
 Duelling was not permitted in Guernsey, however duels took place, the most famous recorded being between two officers based at the fort in 1795, fought at L'Hyvreuse Avenue, St Peter Port, where Major Byng of the 92nd Regiment died after challenging the Regimental Surgeon over a matter of honour for not standing for the National Anthem.